mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/Clickhouse.md

         * file_level - "INFO", "DEBUG", "ERROR".
         * folder logs - Directory of log files.
         * format - Format of log message e.g "%(asctime)s - %(levelname)s - %(message)s".
-* integrations -- This key specifies the integration type in this case `default_clickhouse`.
+* integrations['default_clickhouse'] -- This key specifies the integration type in this case `default_clickhouse`.
 The required keys are:
     * user(default default) - The ClickHouse user name.
     * host(default localhost) - Connect to the ClickHouse server on the given host.
     * password - The password of the ClickHouse user.